yearn/YIPS/YIPS/yip-add_trade_function_to_Ypool.md

 ### Rationale

-- Governance risk minimization: Y depositors should not absorb more governance risk more than YFI governance.
+- Governance risk minimization: Y depositors should not absorb more governance risk than necessary.
+YFI governance suffices.
-- UI/UX: opting-in to the trading facility is just a check box, not a whole dedicated frontend which adds confusion
+- Better UI/UX: opting-in to the trading facility is just a check box, not a whole dedicated frontend which adds confusion.
 -

 ### Technical Specification